Tips on Hiking Forest Reserves

-Planning makes a huge difference between having a great hike experience and a dangerous experience that may have one hospitalized.
-The truth is that the descent makes the entry into a world where preparation and planning, self-reliance and good choices can make are pertinent and one important thing to remember is never to hike alone, know one’s destination and how to get there, know where the water source is at, get the weather forecast, never overestimate one’s capabilities and to hike intelligently because the hiker is responsible for their own safety as well as that of the other people in the hiking team.
+Prior organizing makes a huge difference between having a great hike experience and a dangerous experience that may have one hospitalized.
+It is a known fact that the descent makes the entry into a world where preparation and planning, self-reliance and good choices can make are pertinent and one important thing to remember is never to hike alone, know one’s destination and how to get there, know where the water source is at, get the weather forecast, never overestimate one’s capabilities and to hike intelligently because the hiker is responsible for their own safety as well as that of the other people in the hiking team.

 It is integral to remember to be kind to oneself by knowing one’s abilities and choosing a suitable hike and in most cases the person will be hiking at a high elevation in hot, desert conditions that have a steep climb out at the end of each day and it is a known fact that anyone that hikes in a canyon for the first time states that it was tougher than they expected.
-If the person has asthma, hypertension, knee and back problems, any heart condition or any other medical conditions they need to limit both exertion their exposure to heat because the strenuous climbing, the altitude, dehydration and the inner heat of a canyon will combine aggravate any medical condition thus the person should stay within their training, abilities and physical limitations.
+A good fact to state is that if the person has asthma, hypertension, knee and back problems, any heart condition or any other medical conditions they need to limit both exertion their exposure to heat because the strenuous climbing, the altitude, dehydration and the inner heat of a canyon will combine aggravate any medical condition thus the person should stay within their training, abilities and physical limitations.